 loginctl session-status 1

-You can see when the session has been started, its type (X11, TTY, or Wayland), and its main processes.
-The information about the TTY session will look like this:
+Here you can see when the session was started, its type (in this case X11), and the main processes.
+A console session in TTY looks like this:

 loginctl session-status 3

-If you want to see session settings without the services, use the show-session command:
+If you want to view session settings without process information, use the show-session command:

 loginctl show-session 1